 Are you a wordsmith?
 Have natural curiosity?
-Do you thrive when presented with deadline driven tasks?
+Do you thrive when presented with deadline-driven tasks?
 Journalism may be the perfect career for you.
 It allows you to research a wide variety of topics and data, study and analyze them, and then write a narrative.
-Sounds like an academic exercise, right?
+It sounds like an academic exercise, right?
 Ideally, this is how a journalist operates.

 You could be:

 - Following up leads from contacts and using the internet to generate stories for news and interest features